Dustin Richardson: York Revolution

 On August 20, 2018, Richardson signed with the York Revolution of the Atlantic League of Professional Baseball.
-In 13 appearances for York, he recorded a 2.87 ERA with 27 strikeouts and 4 saves across 15 2/3 innings of relief.
+In 13 appearances for York, he recorded a 2.87 ERA with 27 strikeouts and four saves across 15 2/3 innings of relief.

 Richardson re-signed with the team for the 2019 season.
-In 2 starts for the Revolution, he posted an 0-1 record and 4.50 ERA with 9 strikeouts over 8 innings of work.
+In two starts for the Revolution, he posted an 0-1 record and 4.50 ERA with nine strikeouts over eight innings of work.
 Richardson became a free agent following the season.

 Toronto Maple Leafs

 On July 4, 2023, Richardson signed with the Toronto Maple Leafs of the Intercounty Baseball League (IBL).
-In 7 appearances for the club, he struggled to a 7.83 ERA with 20 strikeouts across 10 1/3 innings of work.
+In seven appearances for the club, he struggled to a 7.83 ERA with 20 strikeouts across 10 1/3 innings of work.

 On April 21, 2024, Richardson re–signed with the Maple Leafs.
-He made 8 scoreless appearances for Toronto, striking out 14 batters with 2 saves across 7 2/3 innings pitched.
+He made eight scoreless appearances for Toronto, striking out 14 batters with two saves across 7 2/3 innings pitched.

 On February 7, 2025, Richardson again re-signed with the Maple Leafs.

+Guelph Royals

+On March 17, 2026, Richardson and Luca Boscarino were traded to the Guelph Royals in exchange for shortstop Brando Leroux and cash considerations.